JulieAntezana/cse212-final-project/Final Project/stacks/stacks-tutorial.md

 def reverse(string):
     n = len(string)

-    # Create a empty stack
+    # Create an empty stack
-    stack = createStack()
+    stack = newStack()

-    # Push all characters of string to stack
+    # Push all characters of the string to the new stack
     for i in range(0,n,1):
         push(stack,string[i])